vicsharp-shibusa/csharp-webapi-setup-tests/README.md

 ### Environment Variables

 The test subject api requires two environment variables: `DB_ENGINE` and `DB_VERSION`.
-These values correspond to the connection string as you might expect. if the valus provided to the control program via the configuration file do not align with the test api, the app will throw an exception.
+These values correspond to the connection strings as you might expect. if the values provided to the control program via the configuration file do not align with the test api, the app will throw an exception.

 ### Configuration File